-Enfield police looking for man wanted with 4 warrants
+Enfield Police looking for man wanted with 4 warrants

 ENFIELD, Conn.
 (WWLP) – The Enfield Police Department is asking for the public’s help in finding a man wanted for four active warrants.

-Police are looking for Edgar Vega, who currently has four active warrants for his arrest, which totals to $18,000 worth of bonds.
+Police are looking for Brandon Cauley, who currently has 4 active warrants for his arrest, which totals to $18,000 worth of bonds.
 The department posted the information on social media calling it #wantedwednesday that features individuals wanted by police.

-If you have any information on his whereabouts, you are asked to contact the Enfield Police Department at 860-763-6400.
+If anyone has any information on Cauley’s whereabouts you are encouraged to contact the Enfield Police Department routine line at 860-763-6400.